List of Beast Wars characters: Tigerhawk

+Silverbolt

-Silverbolt (Scott McNeil) is a knight and has a chivalrous personality to match.
-His reluctance to ever hurt a female leads him to refuse fighting Blackarachnia; eventually, the two devellop a romance and fall in love.
-He is a fuzor.
-His beast mode in Beast Wars is a wolf with the wings, tail feathers, and legs of an eagle.
-His beast mode in Beast Machines is a condor.
+Silverbolt (voiced by Scott McNeil) is a knight and has a chivalrous personality to match.
+His reluctance to ever hurt a female leads him to refuse fighting Blackarachnia; eventually, the two develop a romance and fall in love.
+He is a Fuzor whose beast mode is a wolf/golden eagle hybrid.

+His beast mode in Beast Machines is a condor following his reformatting from his Jetstorm form.

+Depth Charge

-Depth Charge (David Sobolov) is a former security officer turned vigilante.
-He operates independently to hunt down and properly execute the criminal turned Predacon, Rampage, who had killed everyone in the colony Depth Charge had been assigned to protect.
+Depth Charge (voiced by David Sobolov) is a former security officer turned vigilante whose beast mode is a manta ray.
+He operates independently to hunt down and properly execute the criminal turned Predacon Rampage who had killed everyone in the colony Depth Charge had been assigned to protect.
 Depth Charge captured Rampage and brought him in.
 Believing Optimus would fail at transporting him, he followed them, winding up on prehistoric Earth with a Transmetal body.
 Depth Charge often works separately from the other Maximals and clashes with them, instead concentrating on hunting Rampage, though he often does wind up appearing to aid in the middle of a battle.
 In the series finale, he is sent to stop Megatron from activating the Nemesis.
-Rampage attacks him, and the two battle; ultimately, Depth Charge impales Rampage's spark with a piece of raw energon, causing a massive explosion that kills them both.
-His beast mode is a manta ray, capable of flight above the surface.
+Rampage attacks him, and the two battle; ultimately, Depth Charge impales Rampage's spark with a piece of raw energon, causing a massive explosion that kills them both and sending their parts to the surface of the ocean.

+Other Maximals

+The following Maximals have appeared in other media adaptations outside of the toyline: